jasongrimes/fretboardfoundation/_chapters/030-scales/040-interval-scale-shape.md

 ---
 title: The interval scale shape
 slug: interval-scale
-abstract: Use this awkward-to-play scale shape to reveal the internal logic of any scale or mode.
+abstract: Compare scales with this awkward-to-play scale shape that reveals the internal logic of any scale or mode.
 ---

 ## Basic interval shape